If you're starting a business, you’ll need to decide on a business entity type.

 Along with these specific documents, plan to complete paperwork to register your trade name.
 In addition, you will need to register with applicable tax agencies and obtain relevant permits and licenses.

 Registration fees for an LLC

 One difference between an LLC and a sole proprietorship includes the registration costs.
 Unlike a sole proprietorship, you'll need to pay a registration filing fee ranging from around $50 to $500, depending on your state.
-For example, the state of Indiana charges $90 to form an LLC, while New York State charges $200.
+For example, the state of Indiana fees start at $95 to form an LLC, while New York State charges $200.
 You'll also have an annual filing fee.

 In addition, don’t forget to consider other costs, such as a fee for registering your business's trade name and getting the appropriate licenses and permits.
 Your state or county can provide specific rates.

 How you handle your LLC’s taxes and expenses depends on how many members it has.
 Further, it depends on whether you elect for tax treatment as a corporation.

 As a single-member LLC, you'd report your business income and expenses on your personal tax return since the IRS sees you as a sole proprietor.
 You'd also pay your individual income tax rate and the self-employment tax and make quarterly tax payments.
 By contrast, the IRS treats multiple-member LLCs as partnerships by default.
 This requires an additional partnership tax return alongside personal tax returns for the owners.